 Dan is a fourth-generation Californian, who grew up in Newport Beach.
 He has been transplanted against his will to Texas.
 He always welcomes an opportunity to come home.
 Dan and his wife, Pati, have been married 40 years.
 They met at Biola University and within minutes stole a car together!
-They have four adult sons—Noah, Ben, Andrew, and Zack, three daughters-in-law, and two gorgeous granddaughters.
-They also have two dogs.
+They have four adult sons—Noah, Ben, Andrew, and Zack, three daughters-in-law, and three gorgeous granddaughters.
+They also have one dog.